-If a pregnant woman has a new headache that does not resolve with acetaminophen or within 24 hours or her ring no longer fits her finger, she should call her doctor.
+If a pregnant woman has a new headache that does not resolve or lessen with acetaminophen or her ring no longer fits her finger, she should call her doctor.

 Preeclampsia may cause few noticeable symptoms for a while, then suddenly worsen and cause seizures (eclampsia).

 Babies may be small because the placenta malfunctions or because they are born prematurely.
 They may even die.
 Babies of women with preeclampsia are 4 or 5 times more likely to have problems soon after birth than babies of women who do not have this complication, depending on how early the baby is born and how much the baby weighs at delivery.

 Rarely, preeclampsia may cause the placenta to detach too soon (called placental abruption Placental Abruption Placental abruption is the premature detachment of the placenta from the wall of the uterus, usually after 20 weeks of pregnancy.
 Women may have abdominal pain and tenderness and vaginal bleeding... read more ).
 If preeclampsia and/or placental abruption occurs, the baby may be born too early, increasing the risk that the baby will have problems soon after birth.